ValentaCodes/prework-study-guide/README.md

 ## Usage

-In this guide you'll find sections on topics like HTML, CSS, Git, and Javascript to create and deploy a static webpage to the internet.
+In this guide you'll find sections on topics like HTML, CSS, Git, and Javascript.
 Not sure what to study first?
 Check the DevTools console, and you'll see some Javascript code running.

 ## Credits